KAYAK HUNTING IN ILLORSUIT

 Louisa Zeeb with her grandson.
 She’s not wearing her beaded cape, but does have on her married woman’s red boots.

 Many, though not all, of the kayaks were skin-covered, and much of the hunting gear for kayak and dog sled was made of seal skin.
 Ringed Seal or Harbor Seal skin was used for trousers, boot uppers and certain of the kayak and sled accessories.
 Harp Seal skin was used for boot soles and for skinning the kayaks.
 When the time came, unfortunately, it took weeks for me to accumulate the four Harp Seal skins needed to skin my kayak.
 Bearded Seal skin was used for thonging, e.g. dog whips, dog traces, harpoon lines, and kayak deck thongs.

 During the time I was there only one Bearded Seal (enormous) was caught and that by a young man out checking his shark lines by row boat.
 Very carefully advised and instructed by two of the older men, Aaron immediately began skinning it into cylinders.
-That, of course, was quite different from the way all other seal are skinned with a cut down the center of their belly (see photo in Chapter Nine: The Umiamako Hunting Trip).
+That, of course, was quite different from the way all other seal are skinned with a cut down the center of their belly (see photo in Chapter Eight: The Umiamako Hunting Trip).
 The first cylinder of skin was five or six inches wide and when cut in a continuous spiral it will have given a good length of thong, perhaps enough for a harpoon line, certainly more than enough for a dog whip.

 photo: Harald I. Drever